Cognitive reframing

 Cognitive reframing is a psychological technique that consists of identifying and then changing the way situations, experiences, events, ideas and emotions are viewed.
 Cognitive reframing is the process by which such situations or thoughts are challenged and then changed.
 In the context of cognitive therapy, cognitive reframing is referred to as cognitive restructuring.
+In psychological research on emotion regulation, the same process is studied under the term cognitive reappraisal.
+Research that combines the results of many studies has generally found reframing to be effective at changing how people feel, and it has been linked to better mental health and greater psychological resilience.

 History

 Aaron T. Beck developed cognitive therapy in the 1960s.
 Through working with patients diagnosed with depression, he found that negative thoughts would persist in the minds of these patients.
 Beck helped his patients recognize the impact of their negative thoughts, and aided them in shifting their mindset to think more positively.
 This eventually led to the lessening of, or sometimes getting rid of, the patients' depression.

-This process was termed by Albert Ellis and others "cognitive restructuring", and aimed principally at rethinking perceived negative thoughts and turning them into positive thoughts.
+The technique of changing such thoughts, known as "cognitive restructuring", is associated with many early cognitive-behavioral approaches, including Beck's cognitive therapy, Albert Ellis's rational emotive behavior therapy, and Marvin Goldfried's systematic rational restructuring.
 Using cognitive restructuring as a tool in therapeutic settings led other researchers to recognize that this process happens outside the clinic, and would lead them to develop the term "cognitive reframing" as a way to describe the more generalized process.

+Relationship to cognitive reappraisal

+As a form of cognitive reappraisal, reframing has been defined as reinterpreting a situation in order to change its emotional impact.
+In James Gross's process model of emotion regulation, reappraisal works early, changing how a situation is understood before an emotional reaction has fully developed.
+This sets it apart from strategies such as expressive suppression, in which a person holds back or hides an emotion after it has already arisen.

+Effectiveness

+Research that pools the results of many studies has found that reframing works: it helps people change how they feel, and reframing a situation itself tends to be more effective than trying to control the emotion once it has taken hold.
+People who reframe their thoughts also struggle less with problems like anxiety and depression, though this connection is weaker than the one seen for habits such as dwelling on bad feelings or trying to avoid them.

+Neural basis

+Brain-imaging research that combines the results of many studies has found that reframing draws on parts of the brain involved in thinking and self-control, including the prefrontal cortex at the front of the brain, and that it lowers activity in the amygdala, an area that helps drive emotional reactions.